 Transcripts from the opposite strand that overlap another gene, or a transcript that is derived principally from the introns of another gene, or one that uses an alternative reading frame to another gene (and does not use the existing frame to a significant extent) should be given a different name.

 Other genes on the opposite strand should be assigned the symbol of the known gene with the suffix "os" for opposite strand.

 Zbtb8os zinc finger and BTB domain containing 8, opposite strand

-To aid interspecific comparison of genetic and other information, a gene that is identifiable as a homolog of an already named gene in another species can be named as "-like" "-homolog" or "-related."
-(Note: this is not the same as "related sequence" which applies to related sequences within mouse or within rat.)
-The gene name or symbol should not include the name mouse or the abbreviation "M" for mouse or the name rat or the abbreviation "R" for rat.
-Where possible, genes that are recognizable orthologs of already-named human genes should be given the same name and symbol as the human gene.
+To aid interspecific comparison of genetic and other information, a gene that is identifiable as a homolog/ortholog of an already-named human gene should be given the same name and symbol as the human gene, where possible.
+The gene name or symbol should not include the name mouse or any abbreviation such as the letter "M" for mouse or the name rat or any abbreviation such as the letter “R” for rat.

 Genes named for phenotypes should aim to convey the phenotype briefly and accurately in a few words.
 It is accepted that the name may not cover all aspects of the phenotype; what is needed is a succinct, memorable and, most importantly, unique, name.
 Bear in mind that identification of a variant or mutant phenotype is recognition of an allelic form of an as-yet unidentified gene that may already have or will be given a name.